jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 ## TODO

-* write tensor allocation code for weights and inputs
 * improve tile mapping (also for sparse2dense operation)
 * implement tf + custom sparse matmul snn for comparison